 Sarah Charman: And I think it would be great to see policing returned to a concentration of public confidence and legitimacy rather than enforcement.
 Policing by consent model relies on people wanting to comply.
 It encourages an internal desire to comply rather than a requirement to comply.
 So we need to get back to that more normative compliance rather than the instrumental compliance that we've seen during the pandemic.
 But I think we must also remember the impact of this upon people who have worked front and centre of the pandemic, because I think good policing in particular also requires police officers who've got high levels of self legitimacy, and that requires them to have a reasonable level of wellbeing.
 And what we've discovered in our research during this pandemic is that the wellbeing levels of police officers, particularly those at the frontline, particularly those with caring responsibilities, has been seriously damaged by the pandemic.
 We found over half of them suffering anxiety, a third of officers feeling less safe during the pandemic.
 And we need to be careful that although we can admire resilience in those who've been front and centre, we need to think long term about the challenges that may lie ahead.
 And I think policing generally is going to have huge challenges lying ahead in terms of public expectations as well.
 Leila and I have been talking about that polarisation.
 That us versus them and the othering.
 And although it's not the role of police to solve any of that and to heal the divisions and the distrust which are within our public, they probably will in reality find that they've played quite a central role in that as the post-pandemic world evolves.
 So we need to get back to thinking about the positives of good policing, for example, like communication, like visibility and like fairness, which are actually the fundamentals of what's legitimate within a state police.

 John Worsey: During the pandemic, police records of hate crime towards people of East and South East Asian descent in Britain soared.
 Between January and June 2020, the Met police identified 457 crimes against people who self-identified as Chinese.
 The Met figure for March of 2020, when national lockdown was imposed, saw a figure three times that of previous years.
 But hate crime, be it racist or otherwise, is not a problem that occurs only during times of increased national pressure.
 I wanted to understand more about the patterns and long term impact of this rise on attitudes and policy-making going forwards.
-Dr Lisa Sugiura and Jemma Tyson are senior lecturers in criminology at the Institute of Criminal Justice Studies.
+Dr Lisa Sugiura and Jemma Tyson are senior lecturers in criminology at the School of Criminology and Criminal Justice.
 Lisa has an interest in cybercrime.

 Lisa Sugiura: I have been researching cybercrime for about 10 years and I predominantly focus on gender-based violence and harms online.
 So I look at things like technology, facilitated domestic abuse and sexual violence as well as online misogyny.